kubealex/rhel4edge-ansible/README.md

 *rhel4edge_instances* will be the value for both the hostname and cluster name.
 The playbook will create one VM per instance.

 - Add your VM host relevant information into inventory file. **sudo** privilege must be enabled for the user running the automation.
+Since we are running in an Execution environment, ensure you are able to SSH to the VM Host before you start.
 - The default kickstart (present as a template in *templates* folder) uses the id_rsa.pub key in the repo for user **redhat** (password: redhat)
-- The HUB kubeconfig must be placed in the root folder of the repo
+- The kubeconfig of the cluster hosting ACM HUB must be placed in the root folder of the repo

 # Build your execution environment